callej/Polly-and-Sam/README.md

 ### Sam also now knows the two numbers
 Now Sam says: “_So do I_”
 <br>
-This means in the same way that Sam must have been given a sum that can only be created in one way from the remaining pairs.
-We can eliminate all pairs that have the same sum as some other pair and keep all the pairs that produce a unique sum.
-That is the only way Sam couldn't know for sure which pair would be correct.
+This means in the same way that Sam must have been told a sum that can only be created in one way from one of the remaining pairs.
+We can eliminate all pairs that have the same sum as some other pair and keep only the pairs that produce a unique sum.
+This is the only way Sam can know for sure which pair is the correct two numbers.
 <br>
 With this step we can eliminate $4077$ pairs.
 We have only $1$ possible pair remaining.
 <br>